darshitdudhaiya/browser-permissions-helper/README.md

 | Firefox  | ✅ Yes   |
 | Edge     | ✅ Yes   |
 | Safari   | ✅ Partial (Some permissions may not be available) |

+> 💡 Use `getPermissionSupportInfo()` to programmatically check support for a specific permission.

 ## 🤝 Contributing
 Contributions are welcome!
 Feel free to fork the repository, create a feature branch, and submit a PR.